diyaa-ebrahim-iu-study/diyaa_ebrahim_python_written_assignment/README.md

 # Overview

 This Project solves the Python assignment for the course.
 It:
-    - Loads trainging, test and ideal function data from CSV files.
+    - Loads training, test and ideal function data from CSV files.
     - Finds the best matching ideal functions for each training functiona using least squares.
     - Maps test data points to those ideal functions if the deviation condition is met.
     - Saves results into a SQLite database.